 Research data security is of outmost importance when using or collecting data that is sensitive, confidential or related to human subjects.
 The University’s Security Architect has performed the security assessment of Google’s solution and is satisfied with the controls in place to protect the confidentiality, integrity and availability of research data.
-If you would like a copy of the security assessment, please contact the Service Desk.

 Google Drive File Stream

 Drive File Stream is a desktop application that allows quick access to your Google Drive files from your computer.
 Because these files are uploaded and stored to the cloud, this saves hard drive space and allows for larger storage capacity.
 As well, you will be able to share and collaborate with team members.

 You can view and organize your files in your computer’s file system, such as Explorer on Windows or Finder on Mac OS.

 - Setup a Team Drive – create a Team Drive, add members, set permissions, change member permissions and remove members